 Consultations can sometimes feel like a casting director running an audition room.

-They come in one by one—curly, straight, fine, thick—and they deliver the same lines.
+Clients arrive one by one, curly, straight, fine, thick, and deliver the same lines.
 Word for word.
-As if there’s a shared script being circulated.
+As if a shared script is circulating.

 None of these women know each other.
-They’re from different cities, different racial backgrounds, different upbringings, different ideologies.
-And yet when they sit in the chair, they all say exactly the same thing.
+They come from different cities, cultural backgrounds, family histories, and belief systems.
+Yet when they sit in the chair, they say exactly the same thing.

 “It’s just so heavy and shapeless.”